This preschool in Alaska changed lives for parents and kids alike. Why did it have to close?

 Specifically, there are not enough of them who want to work at a Head Start.
 Not when they can make more money working at the nearby Target, which hiked its pay during the pandemic.
 And not when, with the same credentials, they can get a better-paying job at the local school district.

-“The fewer resources (children) have at home, the more they benefit from high-quality environments” like Head Start, Barnett says.
-Without it, he said, they show up in kindergarten further behind their classmates from middle- and upper-income households.
+Without those teachers, the preschools cannot serve as many students.
+It means fewer options for parents who cannot afford child care, and fewer early learning opportunities for children from needy families.
+Between 2013 and 2022, Head Start enrollment fell by nearly 350,000, according to the Annie E. Casey Foundation, in part because of staff shortages.

-In Wasilla, the regional Head Start group decided to raise employee pay to keep more staff from leaving.
+In Wasilla, the regional Head Start group decided to raise employee pay to retain staff.
 To do that, it had to close one center.
-Mark Lackey, executive director of CCS Early Learning, found he was competing for employees with the service sector, which raised pay during the pandemic to lure back reluctant workers.
-Last year, CCS Early Learning was paying teacher aides with two years on the job about $16 an hour, while Target was offering more than $17 to entry-level employees, Lackey said.

-“It’s just tragic,” Lackey says.
+“It’s just tragic,” says Mark Lackey, executive director of CCS Early Learning.
 “There’s so many more kids we could be serving.”

-Meadow Lakes’ Head Start was tucked into a strip mall off a four-lane highway, its pine green facade sandwiched between a charter school and a laundromat that offered showers.
-The kids who arrived there were sometimes smiling, sometimes crying, often carrying tiny backpacks to fit their small frames.
+Meadow Lakes’ Head Start was tucked into a strip mall, sandwiched between a charter school and a laundromat that offered showers.
+The kids who arrived there were sometimes smiling, sometimes crying, often carrying tiny backpacks.

 Head Start was there to help all of them.

 Its pioneering, multigenerational approach sought to build healthy environments for the children it served — and that meant supporting the adults in their lives, too.
-Many of the parents who sent their kids to Meadow Lakes attended Head Start themselves, like Cha Na Xiong, who had a child at the school.
-The son of Hmong refugees, he went to Head Start to learn English, allowing him to get a grasp on the language before he started kindergarten.
+Many of the parents who sent their kids to Meadow Lakes attended Head Start themselves.

 Kendra Mitchell, whose mother had her at 16, also went to Head Start, and sent her son Wayne to the Meadow Lakes school.
 He’ll head to kindergarten next year, but she said she’s seen how it’s shaped both his life – and hers.

-“He’s actually, you know, verbalizing his emotions and learning how to regulate his emotions at such a young age, which is extremely hard,” Mitchell said.

 Wayne's childhood has been marked by instability as Mitchell struggled with addiction and sent him to live with relatives.
 Wayne returned to live with her when she started recovery.
-When she enrolled him in Head Start, she said staff embraced her without judgment and helped connect her with resources as she got back on her feet.
-She told staff she was living in a cabin without running water; they got her a voucher so she could take Wayne to the neighboring laundromat for showers and laundry.
+When she enrolled him in Head Start, she said staff embraced her without judgment.
+She was living in a cabin without running water; they got her a voucher so she could take Wayne to the laundromat for showers and laundry.

 “They weren’t just lifting our son up.
 They were lifting us up as well,” Mitchell says.

 In May, the Meadow Lakes children came and went for the last time.
 Class started with routines that had become familiar.
-The children sang a song to learn the days of the week, set to the tune of the “Addams Family” theme.
-They talked about the weather — that day it was rainy — then lined up to wash their hands before sitting down at a pair of long tables for breakfast.
+The children sang a song to learn the days of the week.
+They talked about the rainy weather, then washed their hands.

-In a school day, there was so much more than met the eye.
-Every activity was loaded with lessons large and small.
+Every activity was loaded with lessons.
 As they talked about the calendar — it was May 6 — they practiced saying “sixth.”
-Teacher Lisa Benson-Nuyen instructed them to “pretend your tongue is a little turtle head, sticking out of the shell.”
-She taught them, too, that the last day of school could bring a mix of emotions.
+Teacher Lisa Benson-Nuyen taught them, too, that the last day of school could bring a mix of emotions.

 “For some people, that’s a happy face.
 For other people, … that’s a sad face,” Benson-Nuyen said.

 At breakfast, the children learned blueberries do not belong in their ears.
-Then came tooth-brushing and play time.
-All these routines were built to help children feel secure and learn responsibility.
-And every conflict with a classmate marked an opportunity to teach children how to interact with one another and how to manage their emotions.
-It’s why the classroom had a “comfort corner,” a cozy space with pillows where at least one student was often curled up.

 That last week, there were small signs things were coming to a close.
 The classroom walls, still brightly decorated, were no longer draped with student art.
-Teachers began talking about what to do with class pets.
 On the final day, staff tried to keep things cheerful and celebratory, even as they struggled to maintain composure.
-They painted the students' hair bright colors and had a dance party.

 Eryn Martin, the program office assistant, called out to Mitchell as she left for the last time: “Good luck, Kendra!
 You’ve been working really hard and I’m proud of you.”

-Martin, herself a Head Start graduate and alumna parent, had been crying on and off all day, and her cheeks were once again wet with tears.
+Martin, herself a Head Start graduate and alumna parent, had been crying.
 Willow Palmer practiced what she learned in the classroom — when people are upset, she can help comfort them.
 The 5-year-old rushed back into the classroom, then reemerged with a neon-green stuffed frog.
 She gave it to Martin.
 Then she leaned in and gave her a hug, too.

 On the playground that day, some students released butterflies they had been watching for weeks inside their classrooms, as they emerged from cocoons.
-Now they were full-grown.
-They flew away in the crisp spring air — away from the school, and into the unknown.
+They flew away in the crisp spring air.

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.